Which Companies Have the Best Refinance Rates in 2020?

 - Streamlined application, made easier with help of a loan officer

-Freedom Mortgage has spent more than 2 decades helping people get a handle on their finances, and as of 2015, has gotten into the mortgage game.
+Freedom Mortgage has spent more than 2 decades helping people get a handle on their finances, and as of 2015, offered mortgages.

 The company provides a number of refinancing options, and can handle fixed-rate and adjustable-rate loans, as well as VA and Jumbo loans.